Skip to main content

 2. Executor wraps Kysely with a Proxy that intercepts query-building methods

-5. Query interception applies plugins to selectFrom, insertInto, updateTable, deleteFrom
+3. Query interception applies to: selectFrom, insertInto, updateTable, deleteFrom

 Plugin Interface